Socialization and Fear Prevention in Kittens

 - Practice opening her mouth as if you were giving oral medication but give her a soft food to lick instead.

 - Try brushing and gently restraining her with a towel.
 It can even be helpful to practice some baths.

 You may add any other stimuli that you expect will be important in your kitten’s life and practice at a comfortable level.

 What is the best way to introduce my new kitten to my home?

-Kittens are natural explorers and will use their claws to climb up onto anything possible.
-In the first few weeks, slow and limited access to the home will allow exploration as well as giving you the ability to monitor the kitten’s behavior.
-Monitor for any stimuli, rooms or areas that seem to frighten the cat, and use favored treats and play to encourage further exposure (see Bringing Home Your New Kitten, and if there is another cat in the home, see Multi-Cat Households – Adding a New Cat).
+After your new kitten has had some quiet time in a restricted location, slowly allow access to other areas of the home.
+Kittens are natural explorers and use their claws to climb onto everything they can.
+In the first few weeks, slow and limited access to the home will allow exploration and also give you the ability to monitor the kitten’s behavior.
+Monitor for any stimuli, rooms, or areas that seem to frighten the cat, and use favored treats and play to encourage further exposure (see handout “Bringing Home Your New Kitten” for further information).

-© Copyright 2014 LifeLearn Inc. Used and/or modified with permission under license.
+© Copyright 2023 LifeLearn Inc. Used and/or modified with permission under license.